 Upon the death, any remaining cash value in a whole life insurance policy goes back to the life insurance company.
 The beneficiary, however, does not receive the cash value.
 They only receive the policy's death benefit.
 However, the cash value can be used during the policyholder's lifetime in various ways, such as taking a loan against it or using it to pay premiums.

 Gregory Rozdeba is the CEO of Dundas Life, Canada’s leading digital insurance brokerage.
-He has over 9 years of experience in the life insurance industry.
+He is a licensed insurance advisor (LLQP) with over 9 years of experience in the industry.
 Gregory previously served as Director of Sales at a Toronto-based insurtech firm, taking the company from no product to raising over $7.6M+ in venture capital.
-Gregory holds a Bachelor of Finance & Accounting from Ontario Tech University and a Master of Information Management from FH Joanneum.
+Gregory holds a Bachelor of Finance & Accounting from Ontario Tech University.

 Get a quote in minutes